Updates about the pre-1975 service pensions injustice

 In an attempt to show that "Recommendation XII" had legal force, campaigners apparently sent the Queen what they called an

 Their quote looks quite official at first glance, but on closer inspection doesn't even read like a coherent paragraph.
-Part of it is from a parliament library briefing - not from an "Armed Forces Pension Scheme" at all; and the controversial first sentence has been "added" by an unknown hand.
+Part of it is from a parliament library briefing - not from an "Armed Forces Pension Scheme" at all; and the mistaken first sentence has been "added".

 The true, non-legislative, status of those Government publications known as "Command Papers" is not difficult to check.
 Command Papers are technically presented to Parliament by Royal Command, but their contents are not commands.